JakuJ/Stalky/README.md

 make fetcher
 ```

-This will run the fetcher script indefinitely (restarting on crashes), creating data in "data" folder.
+This will run the fetcher script indefinitely (restarting on crashes), creating data in a SQLite database (`data.db` by default).
 You can for example host this on a microcomputer (e.g., Raspberry Pi) running 24/7.
 Depending on the number of Facebook friends you have, and how active they are, you can expect around 3 - 6 MB per day to be written to disk.

 Plotting some graphs